sanko/perl4mirc/README.txt

         on *:SIGNAL:PERL_STDERR:if ($1 != $null) echo $color(info) -a $1-

-    Instead of redirecting all IO to the status window, perl4mIRC redirects everything to signals which can then be used anyway you see fit.
+    Instead of redirecting all IO to the status window, perl4mIRC redirects everything to signals which can then be used any way you see fit.
 The defaults are reasonable but you can customize these if you're bored.

   Inline Snippets